KoanOps/ML/README.md

 <h1>Simplified Model Environment with Backtesting</h1>

-This is a simplified work sample of an older model using a RL environment written in Python.
+This is a simplified work sample of an older model using a RL environment written in Python as a work reference to applying Machine Learning to trading.
 This script in particular is designed to backtest the performance of the model based on historical exchange price data.

 <h3>Prerequisites</h3>